 On this page you will find details for some of the projects managed by Traffic, Parking, Alarm and Lighting.
 The status of the projects listed here may vary between upcoming, ongoing and completed.
 If you have any questions about these or any other projects managed by TPAL, please contact 617-376-1478.

 The City is in the middle of a campaign to improve public safety by targeting speeding vehicles at various locations throughout Quincy.
 TPAL is installing speed feedback signs on over 20 streets

 Speed feedback signs are electronic traffic calming devices designated to alert drivers of their speed relative to the speed limit.
 Drivers that are violating the speed limit are alerted by flashing text to slow down.

-The project is approximately 50% complete, with the remaining equipment expected to be installed by the end of 2020.
+This project is expected to be complete in Spring of 2021.
 The work is being completed by City of Quincy staff.

 The City is moving forward with the installation of a new cabinet at the intersection of Hancock Street at Russell Park and the Quincy Center MBTA driveway.
 The signal at this location is currently controlled as part of a coordinated system with the intersection of Hancock Street at Adams St.

 Adding a new traffic cabinet will allow the two intersections to operate independently, allowing the signals to better serve the needs of each intersection separately, which will reduce pedestrian and vehicle wait times.
 The two intersections will remain coordinated via an adaptive traffic control system, ensuring easy travel through the area.